-In addition to contemporary mobile apps and digital imagery, I was also inspired by Korean tal (탈) masks: archetypal masks used in folk dances and plays (tal-nori).
+In addition to contemporary media, I was also inspired by Korean tal (탈) masks: archetypal masks used in folk dances and plays.
 Although tal literally translates to “mask,” the word is derived from a Chinese character meaning “to rid oneself” or “to free oneself.”
 In Korean folk traditions, these masks allowed the wearer to be free from social norms.
-The masks revealed the heart’s true, hidden desire.
+The masks reveal the heart’s true, hidden desire.